We are ambitious at the University of Reading. We want our students to think laterally, to have an impact and to make a difference.

 Our flexible courses enable you to study the areas you're most passionate about, and you'll receive first-class support in helping you to identify your career goals and gain the skills and experience you need to achieve them.

 Our degree courses are designed to give you more choice in what you study and how you study it.
-We offer more than 200 courses, in arts, social sciences, humanities, and business and sciences.
+We offer more than 250 courses, in arts, sciences, social sciences, humanities, and business.

 Most courses have a modular structure that means you can specialise in the areas that interest you most, while still developing core subject knowledge.